Parácuaro: History

-In the Pre-Hispanic era, Parácuaro is thought to have been inhabited by Nahuas and later conquered by chief Tarasco Utucuma.
+During the precolumbian era (before October 1492), Parácuaro is thought to have been inhabited by Nahuas and later conquered by chief Tarasco Utucuma.

 During the colonial period, the Spanish included Parácuaro in Republic of the Indias and developed the haciendas La Guadalupe, El Valle y La Perla.

 From 10 December 1831, Parácuaro appears as Apatzingán's possession and approximately 30 years later on 20 November 1861 it was constituted in municipality by the Congress of the State.
 It as called Villa de Parácuaro de Morelos.